bg-write/python-SQL-cheatsheet/README.md

 Python is a high-level interpreted and object-oriented programming language.
 Like JavaScript, it doesn't have to be compiled before it can be executed - it runs within an interpreter that handles the conversion into machine code.

-SQL (Structured Query Language) (pronounced "sequel") is the language we use to manage structured data, and communicate with relational databases.
+SQL (Structured Query Language) (pronounced "sequel") is how we manage structured data and communicate with relational databases.

 ---